lyubogankov/adventofcode2022/day11/README.md

 # Day 11: Monkey in the Middle
 [Part one description](https://adventofcode.com/2022/day/11) (adventofcode.com)

 **tl;dr**: Pure-Python solution for part one ended up being too slow for part two.
 Learned some `numpy` and modular arithmetic and implemented a more efficient solution!
-Wrote unit tests for both parts using Python's `unittest` module.
+Wrote unit tests for both parts using Python's `unittest` module (`test_solution*.py`).
 Also learned about GitHub's README.md formatting features - used code blocks with syntax highlighting and LaTeX equations!

 ## Part One  (`solution.py`)